farazsth98/ids-pcap-analysis/set5/README.md

 # Pcap \#49

+There doesn't seem to be anything malicious here.
+Just looks like someone checking their mail at www.throwawaymail.com.
+Although there are a lot of dropped packets and a lot of re-transmissions, I don't see anything malicious here.

 # Pcap \#50

 There is some ARP traffic at the beginning, but then there is a very consistent pattern of ICMP packets followed by DNS packets.
 The ICMP packets seem to have a payload of "!\"#$%&'()\*+,-./01234567" which looks like someone is trying to see if weird characters in an ICMP payload will crash the other machine.
 I will go with malicious simply because of the crafted packets.